Anomalous phase shift and superconducting diode effect in Josephson junctions via thin films of rare-earth intermetallic magnets: Current phase relation of the S/ /S Josephson junction

 \section{Current phase relation of the S/$\mathrm{GdIr_2Si_2}$/S Josephson junction}

 The examples of CPRs calculated for two different lengths of the weak link region $L=30a = 12.1$~nm and $L=20a = 8.1$~nm are represented in Figs.~\ref{fig:CPR_long}(a) and \ref{fig:CPR_short}(a), respectively.
 For the longer JJ shown in Fig.~\ref{fig:CPR_long}, the CPR is nearly sinusoidal with small contribution of the higher harmonics.
-Nevertheless, it demonstrates the superconducting diode effect with small efficiency $\eta = (I_{c+} - I_{c-})/(I_{c+}+I_{c-}) < 0.15$, where $I_{c+} = {\rm max}[I(\varphi)]$ and $I_{c-} = -{\rm min}[I(\varphi)]$.
+Nevertheless, it demonstrates the superconducting diode effect with small efficiency $\eta = (I_c^+ - I_c^-)/(I_c^+ + I_c^- ) < 0.15$, where $I_c^+ = {\rm max}[I(\varphi)]$ and $I_c^- = -{\rm min}[I(\varphi)]$.
 As it was discussed above, in the considered case the magnet is an easy-plane magnet.
 Then, the magnetization is characterized by the only parameter $m_y$.
-Both critical currents $I_{c+}$ and $I_{c-}$ are plotted as functions of $m_y$ in Fig.~\ref{fig:CPR_long}(b), and the corresponding diode efficiency is shown in the inset to Fig.~\ref{fig:CPR_long}(a).
+Both critical currents $I_c^+ $ and $I_c^- $ are plotted as functions of $m_y$ in Fig.~\ref{fig:CPR_long}(b), and the corresponding diode efficiency is shown in the inset to Fig.~\ref{fig:CPR_long}(a).
 The Josephson current at $m_y<0$ is determined by the relation $I(-\varphi, -m_y) = -I(\varphi, m_y)$, which is dictated by the time reversal symmetry.

 Both critical currents exhibit a nonmonotonic dependence on $m_y$.
 Similarly, the diode efficiency as a function of $m_y$ is also highly nonmonotonic and even undergoes sign reversal.
-This pronounced anisotropy of the critical current with respect to the in-plane magnetization orientation stems from the strong momentum dependence of the electronic structure near the Fermi level.
-This momentum dependence, in turn, is a direct consequence of the interplay between strong exchange and Rashba splittings.
+This pronounced dependence of the critical current on the in-plane magnetization orientation arises from (i) the presence of multiple electronic bands crossing the Fermi level (in our case there are two spin-split bands) and (ii) the strong momentum dependence of the electronic structure near the Fermi level, which, in turn, is a direct consequence of the interplay between strong exchange and Rashba splittings.
 As evidenced by Fig.~\ref{fig:specific_phase}, the electronic spectra differ significantly depending on the momentum direction relative to the magnetization.
 The spectra along the magnetization direction [Fig.~\ref{fig:specific_phase}(a)], perpendicular to it [Fig.~\ref{fig:specific_phase}(b)], and along the diagonal directions [Figs.~\ref{fig:specific_phase}(c)-(d)] strongly differ in the vicinity of the Fermi surface.
 These differences give rise to a strongly anisotropic, spin-dependent Fermi velocity.